 A sunny spot

-This could just be a window sill, balcony or acres of land- work with what you have.
-I caved and got a green house, which is fantastic, but not a necessity.
+This could just be a windowsill, balcony or even acres of land – work with what you have.
+I caved in and got a pop-up greenhouse, which is fantastic, but not a necessity.

 Seeds or trimmings

 I managed to collect seeds and trimmings from quite a few people.
 I popped to the local garden centre for all the rest.

 It's no secret that growing your own fruit and veg is more time consuming than shopping for it.
 However, I only spend a maximum of 10 minutes each evening on watering and weeding, picking a small amount of crop each night too.
 A bit of salad for dinner or a few strawberries for pudding is a rewarding treat after a day at work.